If you are wondering how to measure product-market fit (PMF), then you are in the right place.

 This means that finding your target market, and getting a set of customers that are happy with your product is—most of the times—not enough.

 I know that this is a problem that every early-stage startup has to deal with.
+If you don’t believe me, ask any SaaS Marketing agency.

 Adding new features or dropping your prices to retain your existing users or acquire new users won’t help.